Skip to content

 Today, there are over 30 social media apps with 100 million active users each and new ones popping up all the time.
 Not only that, but existing platforms change constantly, whether due to algorithm updates, favouring new content formats, or owners moving the platform in new directions – such as on Twitter, now known as X.

-Since Elon Musk purchased Twitter in October 2022, the changes to the platform have been the subject of much discussion, with some users deciding to leave for other channels.
+Since Elon Musk purchased Twitter in October 2022, the changes to the platform have been the subject of much discussion, with many users deciding to leave for other channels.
 This has led some creative and cultural organisations and individuals to question whether X should continue to be part of their social media strategy.

 But it’s not just X. With platforms being so changeable, it’s worth regularly reviewing your approach to social media to ensure you’re in the right place to reach your target audience.
 This article will guide you through what X is, what’s changed recently, and 6 key questions to ask yourself if you’re thinking of leaving it or any other platform.